Airbus and Qatar Airways face off again in court over A350

 By Tim Hepher

-LONDON, Oct 14 (Reuters) - Airbus AIR.PA and Qatar Airways return to court on Friday as a contractual and safety dispute over A350 passenger jets descends into a tug-of-war over confidential documents while the sums at stake in their unprecedented falling-out top $1.5 billion.
+LONDON, Oct 14 (Reuters) - Airbus AIR.PA and Qatar Airways clashed once again in court on Friday as a dispute over damage to A350 jetliners descended into a tug-of-war over confidential documents while the sums at stake in their unprecedented falling-out topped $1.5 billion.

-The two sides must provide each other with thousands of pages of documents as their dispute - which has already altered the shape of competition in the jet market - heads towards a rare London aerospace trial in mid-2023, barring a settlement.
+Airbus acknowledges quality flaws but denies design problems and insists the jets are safe, backed by Europe's regulator.

-Friday's High Court hearing is expected to hear mutual claims of foot-dragging over the release of documents including maintenance files and engineering analysis, as well as the return of millions of dollars of deposits and Airbus credits.
+The two sides must provide each other with thousands of pages of documents as their dispute - which has already altered the shape of planemaking competition - heads towards a rare London aerospace trial in mid-2023, barring a settlement.

 The number of A350s grounded by Qatar because of surface damage has risen to 28 out of 53 A350s in its fleet.